-Buyers of timeshare have been protected through Europe wide legislation since 1997 and in 2011 an updated Directive (2008/122/EC) was introduced, giving consumers enhanced levels of protection.
-As this is a ‘maximum harmonisation’ Directive, the same obligations on business apply across the whole of the European Union and consumer can make more informed choices.
+In 2011 the Timeshare Directive (2008/122/EC) was introduced, giving consumers enhanced levels of protection.
+As a ‘maximum harmonisation’ Directive, the same obligations on business apply across the whole of the European Union.
+It replaces the Timeshare Directive of 1994.

 - ‘Long term holiday product contract’ – a contract of a duration of more than one year under which a consumer, for consideration, acquires primarily the right to obtain discounts or other benefits in respect of accommodation in isolation or together with travel or other services.

 - ‘Resale contract’ – a contract under which a trader, for consideration, assists a consumer to sell or buy a timeshare or a long term holiday product.

 - ‘Exchange contract’ – a contract under which a consumer, for consideration, joins an exchange system which allows that consumer access to overnight accommodation or other services, in exchange for granting to other persons temporary access to the benefits of the rights deriving from that consumer’s timeshare contract.

 Traders must provide detailed information to consumers in good time before signing the contract, including information on the price, a description of the product and the exact period and length of stay that the consumer is entitled to.
 This information should be provided in the consumer’s own language if they so choose.

 - A 14-calendar day cooling off period must be provided, on a standardised form, wherever people buy in the European Union.
 If it transpires that the trader has failed to provide all of the relevant key information then the period can be extended for up to 3 months and 14 days from the start date.
 If the consumer receives the missing information within 3 months from the start date the withdrawal period ends 14 days after that date.